sarahma123/Lazy-Recipes-Finder/README.md

  -->

 ## Heading ##
-  > Recipe Finder from Pantry Leftovers

-## Sub-Heading ##
-  > For those who want to throw together a meal with just the ingredients they have on hand.
+  > Lazy Recipes Finders

 ## Summary ##
   > A recipe searcher based on what ingredients you already have on hand.
-You will enter what ingredients you want to use, and Recipe Finder will generate recipes that match those ingredients!
+You will enter what ingredients you want to use, and/or how many ingredients to use, and Lazy Recipes Finder will generate recipes that match those ingredients!

 ## Problem ##
-  > Meal planning should not be dictated by recipes but you should dictate the recipes!
-For those who don't have time to grocery shop or only want to eat certain things.
+  > Too tired to think of a recipe to find?
+Why not just find some recipes starting with some ingredients you want to use?
+For those who don't have time to grocery shop or only want to use up certain ingredients.

 ## Solution ##
   > An app that caters to YOUR specifications.